INSIDE: The Complete Guide to Japanese Furniture Store Outlets in Tokyo and Japan.

 Correct at time of publication on Roam the Gnome.
 Please check with venue for updates.
 We apologise in advance if there have been any changes we are unaware of.
 All prices in AUD dollars, unless otherwise stated

-If you are wondering where to buy Japanese furniture in Tokyo, this is the guide you’ve been waiting for.
+If you are wondering where to buy furniture in Japan, this is the guide you’ve been waiting for.